LiamMCode/TypeScript-React_Todo/README.md

 - `npm start` to run in browser

 # EsLint
-- `npx eslint . --ext .js,.tsx` to run the linter
+- `npm run lint` to run the linter